 - Share opinions through eRewards.

-- Purchase wine from Laithwaiteswine.com.
+- Other obscure earning opportunities, such as purchasing wine from Laithwaiteswine.com.

 Earning Southwest points through credit card spending